Daves Barker man skirt

 SkirtCraft

-In 2015 American SkirtCeaft launched a skirt.
-It started out to be a man skirt, but eventually the company decided to position it as a unisex thing.
+In 2015, American SkirtCraft launched its first skirt.
+The plans had been a man's skirt, but eventually the company decided to position it as a unisex skirt.

 SkirtCraft unisex skirt